IWF In Your House 16: Canadian Stampede

 Mike Chioda

-In the first contest of the night, King of the Ring Kunter Kearst Kelmsley took on Mankind.
-The match ended in a double count out after a brutal brawl that saw Triple K's bodyguard, Chyna getting involved a good bit.
+In the first contest of the night, King Kunter Kearst Kelmsley took on Mankind.
+The match ended in a double count out after a brutal brawl that saw Kelmsley's bodyguard, Chyna get involved.
 The two men didn't stop fighting though, taking their brawl through the crowd into the parking lot.
 The two men were finally broken up, with Kelmsley left bloodied.

-The second match saw Taka Michinoku taking on legend, The Great Sasuke.
-After some back and forth action, The Great Sasuke won the match via a tiger suplex.
+The second match saw Taka Michinoku taking on Junior Heavyweight legend Great Sasuke.
+After some back and forth action, The Great Sasuke won the match via a Tiger Suplex followed by a pin.

 [edit] Aftermath